AlaaLab/Dr-LLaVA/README.md

 ### Supervised Fine-tuning of the LLaVA Model

-Note: The RL part of the model will not function unless supervised fine-tuning is performed.
+Note: The RL component of the model will not function unless supervised fine-tuning is performed.
+This method is designed to address the issue of medical knowledge hallucination, which frequently occurs during supervised fine-tuning when the model attempts to produce diagnoses but remains inconsistent across conversations.
+The RL component will not operate in a zero-shot manner, where an unfine-tuned model does not attempt to perform medical diagnosis.

 After curating the dataset and and storing the training and test data in the LLaVA.json format, please download the the 7b SFT model checkpoint from [`LLaVA-RLHF-7b-v1.5-224`](https://huggingface.co/zhiqings/LLaVA-RLHF-7b-v1.5-224) for supervised fine tuning, you can run the following script to initialize the policy model:
 run: